Privacy at Celia

 o Mobile applications

-Personal data means all data that can be used to identify a person, such as customer information and contact information.
+Personal data means all data that can be used to identify a person, such as user information and contact information.

-When you register as our customer, we collect your contact information and other information related to your customer account.
+When you register as our user, we collect your contact information and other information related to your user account.
 The information is asked by the staff of your local library, school or other organisation that registers users of Celia’s services.
 Some personal data is stored only with your consent and you may deny them from being stored.

 We may also contact you to ask for more information about the types of books you are interested in, for example.
 If necessary, we will also ask for your guardian’s personal data.

-The customer may report a change of address and other updates to their personal data.
+The user may report a change of address and other updates to their personal data.

 When you use Celia’s service, our database collects information on books you have loaned and devices you use to access the service.

-Using the service also automatically generates other data, such as the date you joined as our customer and information about your device.
+Using the service also automatically generates other data, such as the date you joined as our user and information about your device.

 Materials in the Celianet online service and their metadata contain personal data.
 Contact Celia if the metadata of materials in the Celianet online service contain personal data that you want corrected for inaccuracies or erased.
 Since 2017, Celia has used metadata provided by BTJ Finland Oy.